 Ready to Submit an Application?

-The 2017 Kronick Traveling Fellowship application process is now closed.
+The Kronick Traveling Fellowship application process is CLOSED.
 Applications for the 2018 fellowship will be accepted starting in August 2017.

 Previous Fellowship Recipients

 - 2015: Emily Mazure